yugabyte/yugabyte-bash-common/README.md

 # yugabyte-bash-common

-A common set of scripts in Bash to be used across YugaByte's repositories, e.g. as part of build scripts, etc.
+A common set of functionality in Bash to be used across YugaByte's repositories, e.g. as part of build scripts, etc. Could also be used in other projects.

-## Using
+## Using this library in your project

 First, in another project's git repository:
 ```bash